mpeeples2008/ArchNetSci/README.md

 **Cite this document as:**

-> Peeples, Matthew A. and Tom Brughmans (2022). *Online Companion to Network Science in Archaeology*. <https://archnetworks.net>, Accessed 13 August 2022.
+> Peeples, Matthew A. and Tom Brughmans (2023). *Online Companion to Network Science in Archaeology*. <https://archnetworks.net>, Accessed 15 March 2023.

 **The associated book can be cited as**